-We plan to maintain the level of investment in research and development to maintain our market-leading solution portfolio and to meet the demands of our customers.
+We plan to maintain the revised level of investment in research and development, following our change of strategy during the year, to maintain our market-leading solution portfolio and to meet the demands of our customers.

-Progress in 2022
+Progress in 2023

-The Group focused on expanding and improving the range of devices, including a multi-camera solution and an expanded line of self-fit devices.
-The Insight Optimisation solution has been expanded to meet the requirements of a major mixed fleet client, significantly improving our HGV offering.
+The Group focused on improving the entire range of devices to update to the most modern, available components and finalised a multi-camera solution.
+The Insight Optimisation solution has been expanded to meet the requirements of our key corporate clients.
+The insight platform has progressed so well that we deem it is now in the maintenance phase of life having complete its core development.
 Improved AI algorithms for crash detection, crash reconstruction, driver scoring and ADAS continued to be developed.